adam-batson/garden-guardin/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;In _Garden Guardin'_, you are a gardener trying to drive off pests in the garden.
 This game is very heavily inspired by Gnat Attack from Mario Paint.

-&nbsp;&nbsp;&nbsp;&nbsp;You start with 3 lives but can have up to 5.
-You will gain 1 life every minute up to the max.
-Tiny aphids are quick but harmless, while the wasps will sting if you get close.
+&nbsp;&nbsp;&nbsp;&nbsp;You start with 5 lives but can have up to 10.
+You will gain 1 life every 30 seconds up to the max.

+&nbsp;&nbsp;&nbsp;&nbsp;Tiny aphids are quick but harmless, while the wasps will sting if you get close.
 Click to hit them first!

 &nbsp;&nbsp;&nbsp;&nbsp;When you whack 100 pests, the boss will appear!
-You can defeat it in 20 hits, but it can swipe at you and scatter rocky dirt everywhere to hurt you.
+You can defeat it in 10 hits, but it can swipe at you and scatter rocky dirt around to hurt you.

 # **Installation**